-Description: A refundable credit is permitted for undergraduate college tuition expenses paid by New York residents on behalf of themselves, their spouses, or dependents to attend qualifying in-State or out-of-State institutions of higher education.
-The credit equals 4 percent multiplied by 75 percent of expenses, up to a maximum of \$10,000 of expenses per student.
-The minimum credit equals the lesser of 75 percent of expenses or \$150.
+Description: A refundable credit is permitted for undergraduate college tuition expenses paid by New York residents on behalf of themselves, their spouses, or dependents to attend qualifying in-state or out-of-state institutions of higher education.
+The credit equals 4 percent of expenses, up to a maximum of \$10,000 of expenses per student.
+The minimum credit equals the lesser of expenses or \$200.

-In lieu of the credit, both resident and nonresident taxpayers may elect to deduct qualifying expenses as an itemized deduction, under Tax Law section 615(d)(4).
-The maximum deduction is equal to 75 percent of up to \$10,000 of expenses per student.
+In lieu of the credit, both resident and nonresident taxpayers may elect to deduct qualifying expenses as an itemized deduction.
+The maximum deduction is a maximum of \$10,000 of expenses per student.

 Qualifying tuition expenses are defined as net of scholarships and financial aid.
-Qualifying institutions include colleges and business, trade, technical or other occupational schools recognized and approved by the regents of the University of the State of New York, or by other nationally recognized accrediting agencies accepted by the regents, which provide study leading to a post-secondary degree, certificate, or diploma.
-Tuition paid by a dependent student who is claimed on their parents' New York return is attributed to the parent and used by the parent to claim the credit or deduction.
+Qualifying institutions include colleges and business, trade, technical or other occupational schools recognized and approved by the Regents of the University of the State of New York, or by other nationally recognized accrediting agencies accepted by the Regents, which provide study leading to a post-secondary degree, certificate, or diploma.
+Tuition paid by a dependent student who is claimed on a parent's New York return is attributed to the parent and used by the parent to claim the credit or deduction.

-Estimates: 2000: Not Applicable - 2003: \$164.0 million Data Source: New York State Department of Education
+Estimates: 2001: \$18.3 million - 2004: \$175.0 million Data Source: New York State Department of Education